 Step 3: Right away you’ll be ready to head back to your life – work, working out, or whatever else you’ve got scheduled for that day: there’s no need to worry about how you sit, stand, move, or go about your day.

-Step 4: Results Start to Appear Around week : and they improve throughout each treatment, and for up to 90 days following the start of this treatment (which should be about 1 month after your last injection).
+Step 4: Results Start to Appear Around week 2 or 3: and they improve throughout each treatment, and for up to 90 days following the start of this treatment (which should be about 1 month after your last injection).

 No, Qwo doesn’t hurt any more than any other similar injection.
 It’s on-par with a vaccination or filler injection – and those are just a smidge more than Botox.
 Unlike some other popular injections, Qwo does not come pre-mixed with any numbing medication in it.